 A split system heat pump might cost several thousand dollars more than a traditional split system air conditioner.
 However, if you compare that to the cost of both an air conditioner and a heating system, you may find that the heat pump is less expensive (assuming you don’t need to purchase a supplemental heating system in a cold climate area).

-Heat pump tax credit for 2018
+Heat pump tax credit

 Let me briefly explain how that works:

-Under the usual tax rules, businesses can depreciate the cost of capital equipment like HVAC systems over the life of the equipment (typically many years for systems like heat pumps).
+Under the previous tax rules, businesses can depreciate the cost of capital equipment like HVAC systems over the life of the equipment (typically many years for systems like heat pumps).
 So that’s nice, but it doesn’t put a big dent in the expense.

 This is especially helpful for those who are replacing old R22 HVAC systems that are being phased out.
 Get this helpful guide that explains more.